uhray/crud-mongoose/README.md

   * They modify the *data* object (not the *query* object)
   * There is no *maxes* method, because that is made specifically to handle the query limits, pages, etc.

+> Note, if you remove the ability to send certain data, like `parseData().removes('info')`, this does not mean the user cannot updated pass something like `{ 'info.age' : 7 }`, which does update mongoose documents because everything is treated as flat in mongoose.
+So you would need to explicitly remove all things like: `parseData().removes('info.age', 'info.gender')`.

 ## Debug

 The Crud module has sprinkled some [debug](https://github.com/visionmedia/debug) messages throughout the module.
 If you wish to turn these on, run your sever with the environment variable `DEBUG=crud-mongoose*` set.
 Or, you can turn them on for only one method, like `DEBUG=crud-mongoose:findOne`.